Demasoni Cichlid Tank Requirements and Care

 If you’re wondering whether Demasoni cichlids are aggressive, the answer is a definite yes.
 These fish can be quite territorial and fiercely defend their space against other fish.
 In an aquarium, they will target any fish that looks similar.
 Therefore, exercising caution when introducing new fish to a tank with Demasoni cichlids is important.
 It’s also a good idea to give them plenty of hiding places and rocks to create their territories.

 However, with the proper care and attention, Demasoni cichlids can make for interesting and entertaining aquarium inhabitants.
 These fish can also be quite social and can often be seen playing and chasing each other around the tank.
-The common Demasoni cichlid tank mates include yellow Mbuna and yellow labidochromis caeruleus species.
+The common Demasoni cichlid tank mates include the Kenyi Cichlid and the Red Zebra species.

 How Many Demasoni Should be Kept Together

-Generally, keeping a minimum of 10 Demasoni in a tank is best.
-It gives them plenty of space to swim and establish their territories, reducing the risk of aggression between individuals.
-However, if you want to create a larger school of Demasoni, you should aim for around 12-15 fish.
+Generally, keeping a minimum of 12 Demasoni in a tank is best.
+It gives males plenty of tank mates to help spread out aggression.
+Providing ample space to swim and establish their territories also reduces the risk of aggression between individual males.
+However, if you want to create a larger school of Demasoni, you should aim for around 15 or more.
 It gives each fish enough space to swim and explore while providing them plenty of company.
 Therefore, if you’re looking to create a stunning school of colorful cichlids, the Demasoni is a perfect choice.
-Just make sure you have enough space to keep them all together!
+Just make sure you have enough space to keep a large group!

 What Size Tank for Demasoni Cichlids